Porsche Panamera Sport Turismo hybrid interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingMaximum charging speed costs extra, but at least the Porsche Panamera plug-in hybrid's electric range is competitive

-- 5Interior & comfort - currently readingThe Panamera hybrid has one of the best dashboards going, while the interior is comfortable enough to make even the most epic trip a breeze
+- 5Interior, dashboard & comfort - currently readingThe Panamera hybrid has one of the best dashboards going, while the interior is comfortable enough to make even the most epic trip a breeze